Polina Malinovskaya Rocks A Tight Nude Bodysuit In Moscow

 The Fashion Nova partner did not add any additional accessories to her look, ensuring that all eyes were fixated on her body.
 Polina styled her ombre-dyed locks with a middle part, and her silky tresses tumbled to her chest.
 Sunlight beamed all over her face and highlighted her dewy complexion.
 Her look did not appear to include very much makeup aside from a nude palette.
 It looked like she wore defined brows, a light pink blush, and a nude hue on her lips that matched her outfit.

 The model’s fans have been far from shy about showering the upload with praise.
-In an hour live, the post has accrued over 85,000 likes and 380-plus comments — most of which raved over her figure.
+In an hour live, the post accrued over 85,000 likes and 380-plus comments — most of which raved over her figure.

 “U r so beautiful baby,” one follower complimented with a single heart-eye emoji.